Ydz0616/TexLM/README.md

 ## 📜 License

-Educational project for UCSD CSE291P.

-Citation:
+This project is released under the **MIT License**.
+Copyright © 2025 **Yuandong Zhang** and **Matthew Thomas**.

+If you use TexLM or build upon its ideas in coursework, research, or publications,
+please cite the project:

-> Y. Zhang, TexLM: Natural Language → Matrix DSL → LaTeX, 2025
+> Y. Zhang, M. Thomas. *TexLM: Synthesizing Reliable Latex Matrix from Natural Language Input*, 2025.
 > https://github.com/Ydz0616/TexLM